yguitton/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 > >    - Formula to find the probability of error: \\(P = 10^{-Q/10}\\)
 > >    - Probability of error = \\(10^{-14/10}\\) = 0.03981 = 3.981 %
 > >    - Therefore Accuracy = 100 - 3.981 = 96.019%
 > > 4.
-The corresponding nucleotide `G` has an accuracy of almost 96.02%
+The corresponding nucleotide `G` has an accuracy of approximately 96%
 > >
 > {: .solution }
 {: .question}